CodeDifferently/piano-lecture/README.md

 ### Using JavaScript
-* Lastly, you will use JavaScript to make your web page dynamic and create responsive elements.
+* Lastly, you will use `JavaScrip`t to make your web page dynamic and create responsive elements.
 * For instance, when creating the piano/synthesizer, we want our keys to have action as the keys are the pressed.

 ```JavaScript